CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Dispenser/BehaviorSupport.md

 ## Removal

-Using `IItemDefinition#removeDispenserBehavior` method to remove dispenser behavior of the specific item.
+Use `IItemDefinition#removeDispenserBehavior` method to remove dispenser behavior of the specific item.

 ```zenscript
 // Dispenser can no longer shoot arrows